reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Intended Uses

-- Lightweight STEM reasoning on edge/mobile devices
+- Lightweight STEM reasoning on edge or mobile devices.

-- Educational tutoring and proof drafting
+- Educational tutoring and proof drafting.

-- Component in multi-model pipelines requiring a small, fast reasoner
+- Component in multi-model pipelines requiring a small, fast reasoner.

-- IoT and embedded inference
+- IoT and embedded inference applications.

 Limitations